 The eyes are round, large, and expressive – and usually gold or green hue, but they can also be blue.

 The Siberian looms as the largest cat breed.
-Its build is stocky and sturdy.
-It has large paws with tufts of fur poking out between each toe and the tail is blunt at the tip.
+Their builds are stocky and sturdy.
+They have large paws with tufts of fur poking out between each toe and the tail is blunt at the tip.

 Siberians are slow but steady growers, not reaching their full stature for five years.

 It is not uncommon for a fit male to weigh up to 25 pounds.
 In general, females weigh between 12 to 15 pounds and males weigh between 15 and 20 pounds.